nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

 - `user_edited_parameters`.
 A series of parameters that are used in the creation of the DRR and may be re-used in metadata and associated data package construction.
 You will need to edit these parameters for each DRR.
   - `title`.
 The title of the Data Release Report.
   - `reportNumber`.
 This is optional, and should _only_ be included if publishing in the semi-official DRR series.
 Set to NULL if there is no reportNumber.
   - `DRR_DSRefID`.
-This is the Data Store reference ID for the report.
+This is the DataStore reference ID for the report.
   - `authorNames`.
 A list of the author's names.
   - `authorAffiliations`.
 A list of the author's affiliations.
 The order of author affiliations must match the order of the authors in the `authorNames` list.
 Note that the entirety of each affiliation is enclosed in a single set of quotations.
 Line breaks are indicated with the <br> tag.
 Do not worry about indentation or word wrapping.
 If two authors have the same affiliation, list the affiliation twice.
   - `authorORCID`.
 A list of ORCID iDs for each author in the format "xxxx-xxxx-xxxx-xxxx".
 If an author does not have an ORCID iD, specify NA (no quotes).
 The order of ORCID iDs (and NAs) must correspond to the order of authors in the `authorNames` list.
 Future iterations of the DRR Template will pull ORCID iDs from metadata and eventually from Active Directory.
 See [ORCID](https://www.orcid.org/) for more information about ORCID iDs or to register an ORCID iD.